-From storage halls to archive shelves: How it began.
+From storage halls to archive shelves: How everything began.

 f.l.t.r.
 Sevtap Sezer, Aytaç Eryılmaz, Muhittin Demir, Ahmet Sezer und Gönül Göhler